Bilingual Storytime at Your Biblioteca

 Katie Scherrer is a library consultant and training specialist whose work focuses on improving library services to Latino and Spanish-speaking children and families.
 She previously worked as the first Spanish Program Specialist for the Columbus Metropolitan Library and as a Children’s Librarian at the uniquely bilingual Village Branch of the Lexington Public Library.
-Katie has presented many workshops on bilingual storytime and library services to Latino families for librarians across the country, including at the 2010 Virginia Hamilton Conference on Multicultural Literature for Youth.
+Katie has presented many workshops on bilingual storytime and library services to Latino families for librarians across the country, including at the 2013 ALA Annual Conference.
 Katie's Website, Interview with Katie

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.

 Please contact us to arrange a special session of this class for a group of seven or more, with a negotiable discount.